-As a BACP Senior Accredited Supervisor, I provide individual and group supervision for counsellors, therapists and other 'people practitioners' seeking a committed, collaborative and creative approach to supporting and developing their therapeutic work with clients.
+As a BACP Senior Accredited Supervisor, I provide individual and pair/group supervision for counsellors, therapists and other 'people practitioners' seeking a committed, collaborative and creative approach to supporting and developing their therapeutic work with clients.

 Contact me at any time to discuss your requirements for supervision of your professional work - if I'm not able to help you directly I might know someone who can.

 Registered and accredited members are listed on the BACP Register, which shows that they have demonstrated BACP’s recommended standards for training, proficiency and ethical practice.
 The BACP Register was the first register of psychological therapists to be accredited by the Professional Standards Authority (PSA).

 Accredited and senior accredited membership are voluntary categories for members who choose to undertake a rigorous application and assessment process to demonstrate additional standards around practice, training and supervision.

 Individual members will have completed an appropriate counselling or psychotherapy course and started to practise, but they won’t appear on the BACP Register until they've demonstrated that they meet the standards for registration.
 Student members are still in the process of completing their training.